Metabolism

 Metabolism spans complex interconnected chemical reactions

-Metabolism includes all chemical reactions responsible for the conversion of substances in living organisms.
+Metabolism includes all chemical reactions responsible for the conversion of substances in living organisms (eukaryotes and prokaryotes).
 These conversions are catalysed by enzymes and enable the production, degradation, and maintenance of the biological structure of an organism as well as the generation of energy which is crucial for ensuring its functionality.
 Microplate readers make metabolic research more accessible than ever before.

 Metabolic research aims to expand our understanding of the human body`s physiology and its metabolism.
 This knowledge in turn is crucial to identify and understand the origins of metabolic disorders and diseases.
 Identifying the cause and targets of such diseases allows the design, development and screening of new potential drugs and therapeutics for their treatment.